Xetibo/ReSet-Doc/ReSet.typ

 #pagebreak()
 #subsection("UI Design")
 On the left side, there's a scrollabe window containing a list of settings categories.
 Above that is a search bar that allows users to quickly locate specific settings.
 In addition to the search bar, there is a breadcrumb menu similar to file paths which can be especially useful when users need to traverse multiple screens or submenus, ensuring they can easily backtrack.
+#align(center, [#figure(
+    image("figures/wifimock.png", width: 90%),
-#align(center, [#figure(image("figures/wifimock.png", width: 90%),caption: [UI mock of WiFi setting],)<uimock>])
+    caption: [UI mock of WiFi setting],
+  )<uimock>])
+#align(center, [#figure(
+    image("figures/monitormock.png", width: 90%),
-#align(center, [#figure(image("figures/monitormock.png", width: 90%),caption: [UI mock of monitor setting],)<uimock>])
+    caption: [UI mock of monitor setting],
+  )<uimock>])
 #pagebreak()

 #subsubsection("UI Tests")